vsdp/SDPLIB/README.md

 13. These truss topology design problems are taken from the SDPPACK web site [[1]](#ref1).
 The problems were originally developed by A. Nemirovski.

+14. The optimal objective value for `qap10` was found to be `-1.093e+03` by at least three indepentend experiments (see #2 for details).